Masters of War: Themes

 In the album notes to The Freewheelin' Bob Dylan, Nat Hentoff wrote that Dylan startled himself with this song, and quotes Dylan saying: "I've never written anything like that before.
 I don't sing songs which hope people will die, but I couldn't help it with this one.
 The song is a sort of striking out... a feeling of what can you do?"

 Critic Andy Gill described the song as "the bluntest condemnation in Dylan's songbook, a torrent of plain speaking pitched at a level that even the objects of its bile might understand it."
 Gill points out that when the song was published in Broadside magazine in February 1963, it was accompanied by drawings by Suze Rotolo, Dylan's girlfriend at the time, which depicted a man carving up the world with a knife and fork, while a hungry family forlornly looks on.

 According to Todd Harvey, in this song Dylan "allows the listener no opportunity to see the issue from the masters' eyes.
 'I' and 'you' are clearly established and 'you' are clearly wrong.
 The repetitive text and accompaniment's droning single harmony work in tandem to drive home relentlessly the singer's perspective."
 Harvey notes that Dylan transforms "Nottamun Town," which has absurdly nonsensical words (a naked drummer accompanies a royal procession "with his heels in his bosom") into a confrontational political song; Dylan's writing entered a new phase—harsh, and fitting with the times.

+According to Dylan biographer Howard Sounes, in Sounes's 2001 book Down the Highway: The Life of Bob Dylan, Dylan once said that he wrote the song "simply because he thought it would sell", a statement which reportedly shocked his then-partner and fellow folk singer Joan Baez.
+Sounes suggests that, "He was probably being deliberately provocative, knowing exactly what to say to irritate Baez, but at the same time he did not write the song simply because it chimed with antiwar sentiments then in vogue."

 On January 17, 1961, President Dwight D. Eisenhower gave his farewell address from the Oval Office.
 In this speech, he warned that "we must guard against the acquisition of unwarranted influence, whether sought or unsought, by the military-industrial complex."
 In an interview, published in USA Today on September 10, 2001, Dylan linked his song to Eisenhower's speech, saying: